cziem/Learn-Git/List of commands.md

 - ```git init``` -- Initializes a directory as a repository.
 - ```git add``` -- Adds a file to the staging area ready to be committed.
 This can be said to mean tracking the file.
 - ```git log``` -- Shows a log of all commits that have been made.
+- ```git log --oneline``` -- Shows the commit ids and commit messages in the log history.
+It abstracts the author information, and oh... it displays these informations on one line at a time.
 - ```git status``` -- Shows the status of the repository... all staged / tracked files are colored green, while the unstaged / untracked files are colored red.
 - ```git branch``` -- Shows what branch you are currently working on.
 - ```git branch <branch_name>``` -- Create a branch off the master branch with the provided branch name.